NFL broadcaster, Hall of Famer Troy Aikman announces new beer brand - NewsBreak

 When Aikman was playing college football in Oklahoma, he worked for a Miller distributor, he tells the Dallas newspaper.
 After retiring from the Cowboys, Aikman did some ads for Miller Lite.

 For those unfamiliar with Aikman’s time as a player, the beer’s name, Eight, pays tribute to his jersey number through college and with the Cowboys.
 Aikman says it also represents strength and balance.
-It does not, however, represent how many you can buy in a pack – Eight will come in a six-pack, 12-pack, and 19.2-ounce single-serve cans.Search efforts ramp up for missing girl not seen since 2019
+It does not, however, represent how many you can buy in a pack – Eight will come in a six-pack, 12-pack, and 19.2-ounce single-serve cans.What’s the cheapest day of the week to fill up on gas?

 Eight is on track to launch on draft in bars, restaurants, and other on-premise locations in Texas in February, according to a press release .
 Cans will be available at retail locations throughout the state starting in March.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.